-- Done in The Navy Lark between Mister Phillips and the ship's Chaplain in a very confused conversation about a pregnant racehorse (which the Chaplain thinks it is a girl Phillips has got knocked up due to how Phillips broached the subject), with the Chaplain being so shocked that after having had to sit down he declares "I think I better stand up again".
+- Done in The Navy Lark between Mister Phillips and the ship's Chaplain in a very confused conversation about a pregnant racehorse (which the Chaplain thinks is a girl Phillips has got knocked up due to how Phillips broached the subject), with the Chaplain being so shocked that after having had to sit down he declares "I think I better stand up again."

 - Red vs. Blue: Grif couldn't sit down because both of his kneecaps were shattered, so Sarge ordered Simmons to prepare catching him when they had to explain (again) that his Sister had died.

 - During one page of Friendly Hostility, Fox and Colin are given some heavy news.
 Fox says he needs to sit down, to which Colin replies 'You already are'.

 - In The Order of the Stick, Haley had some difficulty trying to figure out how to tell Celia that her boyfriend was dead (albeit only temporarily), which unfortunately is complicated by Celia being Literal-Minded over her metaphors.
 Sick of wasting time, Belkar decided it was best to just shout it in the bluntest manner possible.

 Belkar: OK, that's IT!
 I can't take the euphemisms any more!
 Roy is dead!

 - Barbara Gordon does this in The New Batman Adventures episode where she fear-toxin hallucinated that Gordon had turned against Batman and gotten both of them killed after she died in the tights.
 She intends to tell him the truth, and has him sit down before she starts.
 He cuts her off to maintain deniability, though, as it's implied he already knew.